Chris Harris (journalist): Motor racing

 Harris has had an extensive racing career.
 He won his first race in a Formula Palmer Audi in 2000.
 Some of the racing cars he has driven include a Porsche 911 Cup, Renault Sport R.S.
 01, Aston Martin Vantage GT12, Van Diemen FF1600, Rover SD1 and a Jaguar E-Type.
 He has also raced in endurance races like the 24 Hours Nürburgring in 2010 and 2015.
 He was on the Glickenhaus team for 2016, but their car was crashed during a practice session.

-Harris often makes videos about the races he is attempting: sometimes teaching basic race techniques and other times simply sharing his experiences.
+Harris often makes videos about the races he is attempting, sometimes teaching basic race techniques and other times simply sharing his experiences.
+Harris often discuss technical racing terms in his non-racing focused videos.
+Harris also emphasises the importance of driving and racing safety in many of his videos, especially when teaching techniques like drifting.